ReactiveHTML/observable-types/README.md

 ![ObservableTypes](./logo.webp)

-# ObservableTypes
+# Observable Types
-A collection of TypeScript/JavaScript utilities designed to render simple or structured data collections (e.g.: Arrays of strings or Arrays of Objects) in the DOM and manage all sorts of updates in an efficient manner without using a Virtual DOM and minimal boilerplate.
+Reactive, Rendering-aware JavaScript primitives for data collections (e.g.: Arrays of strings or Arrays of Objects) in the DOM and manage all sorts of updates in an efficient manner without using a Virtual DOM and zero boilerplate.

-With these you can create reactive collections and manage operations on them in either an imperative or functional style.
+With these you can create reactive collections and manage operations on them in either an imperative or streams-oriented style.

-This library has reactive bindings exposed through the Observable/Observer interfaces (e.g.: RxJS) and integrates seamlessly with Observable UI libraries such as [Rimmel.js](https://github.com/reactivehtml/rimmel) which have first-class support for them.
+Reactive bindings are exposed through the Observable and Observer interfaces (e.g.: RxJS) and integrates seamlessly with streams-oriented UI libraries such as [Rimmel.js](https://github.com/reactivehtml/rimmel).

 ## Features
 ObservableTypes expose both the Observable and the Observer interfaces (like the Rx.Subject), which makes them suitable for piping, streaming and merging with other reactive event streams.